top of page

 If you need any help along your way, I'm always happy to be there for you, so get in touch at any time tom@musictheorycentre.com

-Before you start, I have a gift for you.
-Below is a pdf which contains all the terms, signs and symbols you may come across in grade 1.
+Before you start, there is a pdf below which contains all the terms, signs and symbols you may come across in grade 1.
 This will be a really useful tool as you study music, download it now and refer to it whenever you need to.

 On to lesson 1...